 And that’s about it!

 Following the few steps listed above is going to be difficult to get your business all in order.

 That’s why we’ve put together the ultimate guide on what is manufacturing so you can go above and beyond with optimizing your business.

 But, let’s tie this back to our initial Wizard of Oz reference since this article has become pretty technical.

 Optimizing your QuickBooks for manufacturing doesn’t have to be a headache, Dorothy didn’t have to march across Oz to throw water in the Wicked Witches face, all she had to do was click her ruby slippers.

 The same goes for any maker who is looking to improve their business management.
-You don’t have to go through every step and manually identify the issues in your company when you can implement a Smart Workshop Software which will help you identify problems automatically.
+You don’t have to go through every step and manually identify the issues in your company when you can implement a Smart Manufacturing Software which will help you identify problems automatically.

 Then, simply watch all the limitations that come with using QuickBooks for manufacturing melt away.

 PRO TIP: When looking for software to use in your business, be sure to be certain that it has QuickBooks integration so you can bridge any missing features with the new software.